Applications have now closed for 2022, please join our pānui list to be notified of future funding rounds

 • Can demonstrate clear outcomes towards creating “future leaders armed with ancient wisdom”

-Required documents/information
+Required documents

 • A short moemoea description providing information on what you or your organisation wishes to achieve with this funding, and the proposed path of achieving these aspirations (max 800 words)